 Suppose you ever receive a general recommendation from a financial institution or advisor.
 No matter how well respected.
 In that case.
 You should carefully consider whether the advice given in their proposal is applicable and appropriate to your situation.
 Consider whether it fits your risk tolerance and is consistent with your investment objectives.
 Do your research on the recommendation before taking any action.

 Remember that general advice is given without regard to the person’s situation or interests.
-There may be cases where the advice is give more prevalent.
+There may be cases where the advice is given more prevalent.
 And if this is the case it might be a good idea to follow it.
 These general recommendations could be ways to diversify your portfolio.
 Or how much money you should keep in liquid cash reserves.
 As long as the advice is available, it is worth considering.

 people will need to be more cautious and pay more attention to the details of the request.
 These particular recommendations may still be appropriate for your situation but may also be inappropriate.
 And the advice given should be avoid.